If you’re someone who’s struggling to increase your website’s search traffic, you first need to find and fix duplicate content issues on your website.

 Mobile version content

-There are a few websites that use translate their content into multiple languages and translated content is NOT considered as duplicate content (although the context is literally the same).
+There are a few websites that use translate their content into multiple languages and translated content is NOT considered as duplicate or spam content (although the context is literally the same).

-That means, translated content is NOT duplicate content because it doesn’t match with other content.
+That means, translated content is NOT duplicate or identical content because it doesn’t match with other content.

-FAQs About Dealing With Duplicate Content Issues In 2019
+FAQs About Dealing With Duplicate Or Identical Content Issues In 2019

-Here’s a list of few important questions you might want to know about duplicate content issues on your website in 2019 and beyond.
+Here’s a list of few important questions you might want to know about duplicate or spam content issues on your website in 2019 and beyond.

 1. Is there a duplicate content penalty?

-No, there’s no such thing as duplicate content penalty.
+No, there’s no such thing as duplicate or copied content penalty.

 If you’re curious, here’s what Google has to say about content penalty.

-That’s why it’s so important to find and fix all the duplicate content issues within your website if you want to improve your organic rankings.
+That’s why it’s so important to find and fix all the such content issues within your website if you want to improve your organic rankings.

 2. How to check plagiarised content online?